T.J. Hockenson Player Prop Bets for NFL Week 12 | Detroit vs. Chicago 11/25/2021

 Season Stats

-- This season Hockenson has 54 catches (73 targets), leading his team with 499 receiving yards (49.9 per game) plus two touchdowns.
+- Hockenson has grabbed 54 passes and leads his team with 499 receiving yards plus two touchdowns.
+He has been targeted 73 times, and averages 49.9 yards per game.

-- So far this season, 20.4% of the 358 passes thrown by his team have gone Hockenson's way.

-- Hockenson (seven red zone targets) has been the recipient of 20.0% of his team's 35 red zone pass attempts.
+- With seven targets in the red zone this season, Hockenson has been on the receiving end of 20.0% of his team's 35 red zone pass attempts.

 - The Lions have called a pass in 59.4% of their plays from scrimmage this year while running the ball 40.6% of the time.
 This offensive attack ranks 30th in the NFL in points scored.